hleclerc/Stela/README.md

 Stela is a general purpose programming language, designed for performance, or to be more accurate, designed to simplify the design of flexible and performant programs.

-Of course, C++ is currently a great match for these goals, thanks to the incredible work on compilers and constructs like e.g. templates, permitting to obtain genericity, flexibility at no cost at all (at least in terms of execution speed).
+Of course, C++ is currently a great match for these goals, thanks to constructs like `templates`, enabling genericity and flexibility at no cost at all (at least in terms of execution speed).

 Nevertheless, staying with the later example, the syntax for C++ template meta-programming is not really convenient.
 At least, one can say that if meta-programming is possible with templates, templates do not really seem to be designed for meta-programming.

 Stela is an experimental language with the following goals
 * steal all the things that make C++(11) such a great language (memory model, templates, ...)
 * a coffeescript/python like syntax
-* a compilation working at a function level, with a server, to dramatically reduce compilation time, in order to let the user specify only the things the compiler cannot guess_
+* a compilation working at a function level, with a server, to dramatically reduce compilation time, in order to let the user specify only the things the compiler cannot guess (the user still has to know what he is doing, but the compiler won't need trivial information)
     - return types, type of declared variables,
     - constexpr functions or not, pure or not, ...
     - ...